curvegrid/go-ethereum-wiki/Building-Ethereum(Go).md

 Go Ethereum  depends on the secp256k1 C implementation, which means that you are required to have GMP headers installed:

-* Ubuntu: `sudo apt-get install libgmp3-dev libreadline6-dev`
+* Ubuntu: `sudo apt-get install libgmp3-dev libreadline6-dev golang`
 * Arch: `sudo pacman -S gmp`
 * Fedora: `sudo dnf install gmp-devel readline-devel`